LuisMerc4do/CoLearning-Public/README.md

 CodeChapter is optional.
 We also have the option of video chapter
 ![image](https://github.com/user-attachments/assets/cd7cc751-dc37-40c9-82ef-7ecfcf9067ed)

+This is the end of Initial structure, I didn't track my process step by step of my development until here, I do have my github commits with all the descriptions but not organized in a changelog like this.
-16-07 Implementation of authjs 5
+# update 16-07 Implementation of authjs 5
-17-07 Moving from api endpoints to server actions for best nextjs 15 integration before API
+# update 17-07 Moving from api endpoints to server actions for best nextjs 15 integration
+before API